 Daniel Corker, a cork-cutter of Nantwich, was married at St Nicholas’s Church, Liverpool, on 8 October 1734.
 By 1736 he was active as a cork-cutter in Nottingham.
 His brother Nathaniel Corker, also a Nantwich cork-cutter, married Elizabeth Craven, from Mansfield, Nottinghamshire, at St Mary’s Church, Nottingham, on 22 November 1736.

 The wedding of John Corker and Rosamond Poynton took place on 10 October 1725 at St Werburgh’s Church, Hanbury, Staffordshire.
 On the marriage licence the home address of both the bride and groom was stated as Uttoxeter, Staffordshire.

-The youngest son Daniel Corker raised his family in his birthplace of Uttoxeter.
+The youngest son Daniel Corker, a cork-cutter like his father, raised his family in his birthplace of Uttoxeter.
 None of his sons were attracted to the art of cork-cutting.
 Three sons of Daniel Corker became skilled watchmakers (The Corker Family: Clock & Watch Makers of Staffordshire and London).